Betta fish and ghost shrimps, do they make good companions? The answer is more complex than a simple yes or no.

 Generally speaking, anything within the neutral range will work.

-Plants, rocks, caves, wood, and other ornaments make good hiding places for your shrimp.
+Plants, rocks, caves, wood, and other ornaments make great hiding places for your shrimp.
 Bushy plants, like cabomba, and dense plants like Amazon sword are excellent options.

-Ghost shrimps are particularly vulnerable when they outgrow and shed their shell to grow a new one.
+Ghost shrimps are particularly vulnerable when they molt (shed their shell to grow a new one).

 This is the time when your shrimp is particularly vulnerable and will be hiding until it grows a new shell.

-Betta fish have a strong territorial nature and will likely act aggressively towards any newcomer.
+Betta fish can be strongly territorial, and may act aggressively towards any newcomer.

 A good idea is to place your Betta in a mesh divider (or something of the sort) for a day, introduce the shrimps and then reintroduce your fish the next day.
 This will allow the shrimp to find convenient hiding places before dealing with your bettas again.

 About the author